Jearde/git-tutorial/doc/best_practices.md

     - Provide constructive feedback and address issues before merging.
 8. Use .gitignore:
     - Utilize a .gitignore file to exclude unnecessary files (build artifacts, logs) from version control.
+    - Do not commit generated files (e.g., compiled binaries, dependencies, etc.) but only the source code.
 9. Tag Releases:
     - Tag releases with version numbers to easily reference specific points in your project's history.
 10. Use Git Hooks: